Hi! I am glad you are joining me today in this easy Sewing Room Wall Art project in 3d!

 Update: I absolutely rocked the Craft Room Challenge…want to take a quick tour with me?

 This little project is going to be part 1 of a 3 piece crafting themed wall art I’ll be decorating my newly organized craft space with.
-So please make sure to subscribe so you don’t miss out on the other tutorials and the grand reveal of the Craft Room Challenge 2018!

 Luckily decorating is also part of vamping up my craft space, so I didn’t even have to have a bad conscience.
 I am merely working ahead of my schedule here.
 Yay, me!